Janice Biala: Later life and work

 During the 1960s and for the rest of her life, Biala's work was frequently exhibited in solo and group shows.
 Through the 1980s many of these shows appeared in Paris at Galerie Jacob and the Salon des Réalités Nouvelles, Salles Wilson.
 Others appeared in New York at the Grüenebaum Gallery.
 In the 1990s she was given frequent solo exhibitions at the Kouros Gallery and after 2000 at the Tibor de Nagy Gallery, both in New York.

 In 1981, after six decades of painting, the quality of her work was as good as ever.
 A critic said as much regarding her one-person show at the Grüenebaum Gallery that year.
 He wrote, "The Structure of her pictures often looks quite simple, ... but is not simple at all.
 The difficulty and complexity have been refined into lean, direct gestures and a lyrical, concentrated economy of form."
 Of a solo exhibition in 1989, when she was 85 years old, a critic wrote that her work showed the vigor of a person 30 years younger.
 "Her painting," he wrote, "is a blend of realism and fancy.
 In her interiors, cityscapes, landscapes and portraits, some colors and shapes hover and run; others asset themselves suddenly and then stay put, fixing space in a way that is reminiscent of Bonnard and Hofmann."

 Following Biala's death in 2000, another critic said of her paintings that they "seem touched by a tough ingenuousness — never sentimental or naïve, but slightly nostalgic in their playful intimacy.
 Suffusing them is the outlook of a painter who has found what she needs and knows what she wants to do.
 The results glow with a wondrous candor."
 Finally, in connection with a retrospective exhibition in 2013, the show's curator told an interviewer that "Biala was a painter of impeccable taste and remarkable intelligence, She had an intuitive feeling for composition and her orchestration of color was, at times, breathtaking."

+In 2016 her biography was included in the exhibition catalogue Women of Abstract Expressionism organized by the Denver Art Museum.
+In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.